rdshelopal/cs15l-lab-reports/Lab1Post.md

 By: Ryandeep Shelopal

-**To begin logging into a course-specific account on ieng6, you must follow these steps.**
+**Dear 15L Students, To successfully log into a course-specific account on ieng6, you must follow these steps.**

 ## 1. Installing Visual Studio Code